ePortfolio Implementation Plan

 - November- Teacher checks in individually with students to view progress.
 Afterwards, provide samples of teacher/student work for whole class viewership/discussion in order to provide feedback to one another.
 Introduce/Incorporate lessons about “how and why to reflect.”

 - End of January (midpoint of the school year) – Review student ePortfolios.
-Meet with the department to show progress, ask for feedback, and determine implementation for full or partial department roll-out.
+Meet with the departments to show progress, ask for feedback, and determine implementation for full or partial departmental roll-out.

-- February-June – Initiate student document requirements to add to ePortfolios (i.e. resumes, career research, college/military research, job/college fair attendance, etc).
+- February-June – Initiate student document requirements to add to ePortfolios (i.e. resumes, career research, college/military research, job/college fair attendance, English curricula, etc).
 Students will complete a required bi-weekly post and a minimum of 2 comments on others’ posts.
-Posts will demonstrate student learning and experiences when completing transition assignments and/or activities.
+Posts will demonstrate student learning and experiences, as well as appropriate writing skills (as determined by the English department) when completing transition assignments and/or activities.

 - May-June- Designate each Wednesday as an organization day during which students will work towards completing organizational tasks in their ePortfolios.
 They will adjust the design of their portfolios to work for them post high school.
 Students will be required to post an end of year reflection.